ymoussaba/TesterUrl/README.md

 ## Tester Url

-Tester Url is a backend for testing when you don't one.
+Tester Url is a backend for testing when you don't have one.
 It works with 5 simple steps:

 * Generate your Url
 * Copy the Url into your app